 Data archiving is performed using a Full Copy Client node.
 The Full Copy Client node is connected to the ObjectStore.
 The Full Copy Client receives the data stored on the blockchain deployment and saves it on the ObjectStore.
 Full Copy Client nodes do not participate in the BFT consensus process.

-The data archiving is done in a trusted manner.
+Data archiving is done in a trusted manner.
 Each Full Copy Client node has its own set of private and public TLS Keys.
 The public key of each Full Copy Client node is known to the Replica Network.
-When a command is executed on the Replica Network, a key-value pair is generated.
-This key-value pair is sent to the Full Copy Client node over a TLS connection.
+Every block that is written on the Replica node is sent to the Full Copy Client node and stored on the ObjectStore over a TLS connection.

-The Full copy Client then verifies whether the key-value pair has at least f+1 proofs, checks that a particular block is correct, and only then writes it into the ObjectStore.
-In addition, to maintain the integrity of the data on the ObjectStore, signed checkpoint messages are also saved on the ObjectStore.
+The Full copy Client then verifies whether the block has at least f+1 proofs and only then writes it into the ObjectStore.
+In addition, to maintain data integrity on the ObjectStore, signed checkpoint messages are also saved on the ObjectStore.